 The more you can answer yes to these questions, the faster you will learn.
 Language learning engages many parts of our brains.
 Your emotional commitment to a new language not only influences how hard you study, but it also influences the efficiency of your learning.

-4. Have you had the opportunity to live surrounded by Spanish?
+Factor 4: You have had the opportunity to live surrounded by Spanish.

 Are you going to visit and spend some time, and not just a couple of weeks, in a Spanish-speaking country?
 Do you have Spanish-speaking friends with whom you can get together for hours at a time listening to them speak to each other and occasionally speaking yourself?

 There is nothing quite like being thrust into an environment, a real life situation, where you need to use Spanish.
 The sheltered environment of the classroom is not as valuable as a real life Spanish speaking experience.
 You may well be quite reluctant to use what you have learned when confronted with real Spanish speaking people.
 However, if you can force yourself to overcome this shyness, you will take a big psychological step forward.
 Real life exposure also lets you know where your gaps are, and sends you back to your various Spanish learning activities with renewed determination to improve.

 Why not plan a trip to a Spanish speaking country, and maybe include a few weeks at a language school.
 I have always found it best to go the country where the language is spoken, not when I start in a language, but after I have achieved a level where I can take better advantage of being immersed.
 In other words, when I already understand a fair amount and want to push myself to the next level.